vacu9708/Study-records/Development methodology and paradigm/DevOps/Testing/readme.md

 3. **Then** this outcome is expected

 ## Unit test
+Unit testing focuses on testing individual components or functions of the software in isolation.<br>
 In unit tests, external dependencies are replaced with mock dependencies for the unit to be isolated.
+### Pros
+- External dependencies do not need to be taken into account by using mock objects.
+### Cons
+- May not catch errors in the interaction between different units.
+- Can be time-consuming to write and maintain.

 ~~~java
 class CalculatorTest{